jefft0/gnokey-mobile/README.md

   - client_name: the name of the app that is calling the Gnokey Mobile app.
 It will be displayed to the user (if no session).
   - reason: the reason behind this action.
 It will be displayed to the user (if no session).
   - callback: the URL that Gnokey Mobile will call after signing the tx.
+  - want_session: boolean, if true and no session then create and return a new session key
   - session (optional): the session key json from the call to `newsession`.
 If present, sign immediately and return

 Example response: